lewis-mi/gia-extension/SUBMISSION.md

 ## ✨ Features & Functionality

 ### **AI-Powered Break Reminders**
-- **Writer API**: Generates dynamic, context-aware break messages
+- **Adaptive tone-based messages**: Choose "Mindful" (calm) or "Goofy" (fun) reminder styles
-- **Rewriter API**: Adapts tone (Mindful/Goofy based on user preference)
+- Personalized break messages with context-aware content
-- **Translator API**: Multilingual support for break reminders
+- **Translator API**: Ready to translate messages when users select non-English languages
-- Personalized based on work duration and user tone selection
+- Currently uses curated messages optimized for each tone

 ### **Voice Commands**
-- **Prompt API**: Natural language intent classification
+- **Prompt API**: Active natural language intent classification
 - Users can say "snooze", "dismiss", or "start break"
-- Intent is classified using Gemini Nano locally
+- Intent is classified using Gemini Nano locally with graceful fallback

-### **Reflection Journaling**
+### **Multilingual Support**
-- **Proofreader API**: Cleans and improves user reflection entries
+- **Translator API**: Implemented and ready for use when language settings are changed from default
-- **Summarizer API**: Generates insights from reflection patterns
+- Language selection available in settings and onboarding
-- Privacy-first: All processing on-device
+- Falls back to English if translation unavailable

 ### **Additional Features**
 - 3-screen onboarding with Demo Mode for instant testing